omiridoue/obsidian-zotero-PhD-workflow/README.md

 You can use the following shortcuts to:

 - Import a new reference with Ctrl+L
 - Add a daily note with Ctrl+D
-- Add a weekly note with Ctrl+W
+- Add a weekly note with Ctrl+W to collect and review all your highlights

 ![image](https://github.com/omiridoue/obsidian-zotero-PhD-workflow/assets/126977992/77b33677-e983-4b78-9386-8efdef811cec)

 ![image](https://github.com/omiridoue/obsidian-zotero-PhD-workflow/assets/126977992/0e26ccf2-c3dc-4d24-ac99-8e96dbbd813e)

 - - -
-## Step 4: Writing-Up
+## Writing-Up

 ### Accessing Overleaf:
 [Single Sign on Institution for Overleaf](https://www.overleaf.com/learn/how-to/Institutional_single_sign-on)